burakikanyildiz/DiscreteEventSimulation/README.md

-# CMPE250_2017Fall_Project2
+# DicreteEventSimulation

-Due date: 23.11.2017 23:59

-Please check out Project2.pdf for description of the project.
+Please check out DiscreteEventSimulation.pdf for description of the project.

-Due date is a strict due date!

 ## How to compile